-You can configure the APB interface to support a mixture of APB2, APB3, or APB4.
-The APB data width is always 32-bit, and it is therefore never necessary for the APB interface to require the upsizer function.
+You can configure each APB interface to be of type APB2, APB3, or APB4.
+The APB data width is always 32 bits, and it is therefore never necessary for the APB interface to require the upsizer function.
 The APB interface can ignore AXI writes strobes.
 If the network receives a write transaction with all of the write strobes negated, then it does not perform the write.